koolung/koolung/README.md

 ### Hi there 👋 My name is TAE and I love UI design

-*Bachelor's Degree in Comp Sci Major from SMU*
+*Bachelor's Degree in Comp Sci from SMU*

 Here are some ideas to get you started: